Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Stochastic pre-geometric flow

 Eq.~\eqref{eq:ricci-flow(broken)} contains a specific combination of the geometric fields $g_{\mu\nu}$, $R_{\mu\nu}$ and the stochastic noise.
 A natural {\it ansatz} is that the stochastic pre-geometry flow equation (in the pre-geometric phase) must contain the stochastic noise and analogous combinations of fields than in Eq.~\eqref{eq:ricci-flow(broken)}.
 The latter ones are $P_{\mu\nu}\equiv\eta_{AB}\nabla_\mu\phi^A\nabla_\nu\phi^B$ and $w^{\mu}_{A}\equiv \pm\epsilon_{ABCDE}\epsilon^{\mu\nu\rho\sigma}\nabla_\nu\phi^B\nabla_\rho\phi^C\nabla_\sigma\phi^D\phi^E$, which now involve the Higgs pre-geometric multiplets $\phi^A$ and their covariant derivatives (using the parental gauge connections) --- see e.g. Ref.~\cite{addazi:pre-geometry}. \\

 By inspection of the expression $w^{\mu}_{A}$, we realize that its component $w_0^0$ must be proportional to $n_0$ after the SSB.
 For further details, see \cite{ACMM2}.
 For these reasons, it is useful to define the geometric quantity $\bar{n}_0\equiv n_0/\bar{n}$.
 Within the time gauge, this corresponds to $\bar{n}^{-1}=6\prescript{(3)}{}{e}$.
 We then recognize that $\bar{n}_0$ corresponds to the SSB of the pre-geometric quantity $\bar{w}_0^0\equiv w_0^0/(v^4m^3)$.
-Finally, according to the correspondence principle \cite{addazi:pre-geometry}, the stochastic pre-geometric flow can be written, using the variables specified by the action proposed by Wilczek, as
+Finally, according to the correspondence principle\footnote{The ``correspondence principle'' refers to the dictionary proposed in Eq.~(32) of Ref.~\cite{addazi:pre-geometry}.
+In this letter, we have briefly summarized the identifications of Ref.~\cite{addazi:pre-geometry}, showing the SSB of Eq.~\eqref{eq:ricci-flow(unbroken)} down to Eq.~\eqref{eq:ricci-flow(broken-normalised)}.} \cite{addazi:pre-geometry}, the stochastic pre-geometric flow can be written, using the variables specified by the action proposed by Wilczek, as

-The SSB of this equation, highly non-linear in the pre-geometric fields, reproduces the stochastic geometry (Ricci) flow, automatically selecting the time gauge $\bar{n}_0=\bar{n}^{-1}$, namely
+The SSB of this equation, highly non-linear in the pre-geometric fields, reproduces the stochastic geometry (Ricci) flow, automatically selecting \cite{ACMM2} the time gauge $\bar{n}_0=\bar{n}^{-1}$, namely

 Thus, the dynamics of the pre-geometric fields --- described by the stochastic pre-geometric flow in Eq.~\eqref{eq:ricci-flow(unbroken)} --- yields the stochastic geometry (Ricci) flow, Eq.~\eqref{eq:ricci-flow(broken-normalised)}.
 This is achieved in the space of the gauge-fixing parameters of the theory, after the SSB, with the time gauge $\bar{n}_0=\bar{n}^{-1}$ being automatically `selected' at equilibrium as a consequence.
 While the pre-geometric stochastic flow interpolates among the infrared and the ultraviolet fixed points, applying the SSB corresponds to instantiating the phase transition among the pre-geometric and the infrared phases.
-It thus corresponds to `sitting close to' the infrared fixed point, where the (stochastic) fluctuations above classical General Relativity, i.e. the infrared fixed-point equilibrium configuration, are governed by the stochastic (Ricci) geometry flow.
+It thus corresponds to `sitting close to' the infrared fixed point, where the (stochastic) fluctuations above classical GR, i.e. the infrared fixed-point equilibrium configuration, are governed by the stochastic (Ricci) geometry flow.
 As a consequence, to inspect the stochastic gradient flow \cite{lulli:stochastic} at any scale, we shall inspect its pre-geometric version.
-For this purpose, it is convenient to recast the pre-geometric theory in terms of a deformed BF theory \cite{celada:bf}.\\
+For this purpose, it is convenient to recast the pre-geometric theory in terms of a deformed BF theory \cite{celada:bf}.